 We do a lot of "live lining" under the bridge if live spot or bunker are available.
 One of the reasons we have that extra 1/2 hour on our trips is we may need to spend a few minutes catching some live spot or cast netting bunker.
 We do our best to supply live bait for our charters when available but sometimes wind and water conditions make it impossible to catch and sometimes the shops are out but artificials work just as well.

-We will be rigged with plenty of quality tackle so we'll be ready for anything we may encounter, as well as having a cooler stocked with water and an assortment of sodas.
+We will be rigged with plenty of quality tackle so we'll be ready for anything we may encounter, as well as having a cooler stocked with water.

 Our aim is to show you a good time and do our best to give you a successful trip.
 As far as keeping any, there are legal size limits as well as quantities which we must abide by, so I like to let it be known that most of our fishing is catch & release, though you are perfectly welcome to keep any that are legal sized.